Erin Murphy (Massachusetts politician)

-Erin J. Murphy is an American politician and educator who has served as an at-large member of the Boston City Council since December 2021.
+Erin Jean Murphy is an American politician and educator who has served as an at-large member of the Boston City Council since December 2021.
 Murphy is a Democrat, and is considered one of the more politically moderate and conservative members of the council.
 In 2024, she unsuccessfully sought the Democratic nomination in the election for clerk of the Supreme Judicial Court of Suffolk County.

 Early life, family, and early career

 Murphy was born and raised in the Dorchester neighborhood of Boston.
 In her adulthood, she has continued to live in the same neighborhood, where she raised her four children.
 Murphy is a single mother.

 For twenty years, Murphy worked as a Boston Public Schools teacher in Dorchester.
 Much of her work was with kindergarten and special needs students.
 For several years before joining the Boston City Council, she worked as a special education coordinator.

 Murphy has completed philanthropic and advocacy work on the matter of substance abuse.
 She ran the Boston Marathon in three consecutive years to raise more than $50,000 for the Gavin Foundation.
 In 2016, Boston Mayor Marty Walsh recognized Murphy with the "EXTRAordinary" award.
 In 2017, the Massachusetts Commission on the Status of Women gave her their "Unsung Heroine Award" for her work.

 Murphy's grandfather, Richard Murphy, founded the Dorchester United Neighborhood Association and has a public school in Boston named for him.
 Her sister, Darragh Murphy, is notable for founding People United Means Action (PUMA) to oppose the nomination of Barack Obama as the Democratic Party nominee in the 2008 United States presidential election.